Translation, editing and proofreading:

 • crystal-clear and relatively concise explanations of the rules, with idiomatic choices of key terms and appropriate use of textual markers, such as numerals;

-• short and slick marketing text for the box to draw attention on a shelf;
+• short and slick marketing text so the box draws attention on a shelf;

-• a pithy description that will entice seasoned players who are wondering which game to buy or crowdfund next;
+• a pithy description that will entice seasoned players who are wondering which game to buy/crowdfund next;

 • pacy narratives of only a few lines that need to quickly convey information through a scene and draw players into the atmosphere of the game universe.